drupalcommerce/commerce-docs/user/pages/03.commerce2/02.developer-guide/03.products/01.overview/02.concepts/docs.md

 This page describes Drupal Commerce products at a conceptual level.
 For step-by-step instructions for setting up products for your site, see the [Product Architecture documentation](../../02.product-documentation).
 For more specific, technical explanations of the product-related data structures and relationships, see the [Product Information Structure documentation](../03.product-information-structure).

 #### Product SKUs -- What are they and why are they important?
 SKU stands for "stock keeping unit" and is a unique code that identifies the products you sell.
-Companies that are direct manufacturers may use MPNs, or "manufacturing part numbers", instead of SKUs (but they'll still be called "SKUs" in Drupal).
+Companies that are direct manufacturers may use MPNs, or "manufacturing part numbers", instead of SKUs (but they'll still be called "SKUs" in Drupal Commerce).

 For stores that sell physical products, SKUs are critically important for inventory management.
 A complete list of all product SKUs along with a quantity value for each provides the information you need to monitor stock levels.
 What about stores that sell non-physical products, like services or virtual products, for which there may be *unlimited* inventory?
 You still need SKUs.
 SKUs are important for sales and financial reporting for all types of products.
+The SKU is your unique identifier for each product.

 If you already have a well-defined list of products, each with a SKU, price, and other data fields, then you probably don't need to spend too much time thinking about SKUs.
 As long as each SKU is unique, you're good.
 However, in other cases, creating the template/structure for your product SKUs may be one of your first product-related design decisions.
 In Drupal Commerce, SKUs can be any strings up to 255 characters long, but typically, you will want to keep your SKUs as short and simple as possible.
 Also, avoid spaces and special characters, and be consistent with your format.